Werner Voss: Voss in command

 On 30 July, Voss moved to his permanent command of Jagdstaffel 10 in Richthofen's Flying Circus, Jagdgeschwader I (JG I), relieving Ernst Freiherr von Althaus at Richthofen's request.
 A brand new silvery Pfalz D.III awaited him; Voss deemed it inferior to his green Albatros D.V, although he may have scored four victories with the Pfalz.
 With his mercurial "loner" personality, Voss was impatient with the paperwork and responsibilities of command.
 Oberleutnant Ernst Weigand managed the squadron's daily administration and relieved Voss of those chores.
 Voss left his staff car parked, and made his official rounds of his aerodrome on his motorcycle.

 In late August 1917, the rotary engine F.I. prototype was assigned to Voss as his personal aircraft.
 In his childhood, Voss had flown Japanese fighting kites with his cousins in Krefeld; the decorations on the kites gave him the inspiration to paint the nose cowling of his triplane with two eyes, eyebrows and a moustache.
-The arrival of the new fighter promoted visits from celebrities.
+The arrival of the new fighter prompted visits from celebrities.
 On 31 August, Anthony Fokker escorted German Chancellor Georg Michaelis and Major General Ernst von Lossberg to see and film the new triplane.
 On 9 September, Crown Prince Wilhelm would also visit Jagdstaffel 10.

 By 11 September 1917, Voss had raised his victory total to 47, second only to the Red Baron's 61.
 In the process, he had his closest call yet in combat.
 After shooting down six-victory ace Oscar McMaking, he had in turn been attacked by Captain Norman Macmillan of No. 45 Squadron 45 RFC.
 Macmillan dived his Sopwith Camel within 6 m of Voss, with machine gun rounds nearly hitting the German's head.
 The Scottish ace saw Voss turn his head twice to judge the Camel's position before evading.
 Then a Royal Aircraft Factory RE.8 blundered between them, nearly colliding with the Camel and breaking off the attack as Voss dived away.
-Macmillan claimed an "out of control" victory when he returned to base.The following day, Voss signed himself out on leave on his authority as Staffelführer (squadron leader).
+Macmillan claimed an "out of control" victory when he returned to base.

+The following day, Voss signed himself out on leave on his authority as Staffelführer (squadron leader).
 His first stop was Berlin, where he was honored by receiving an autographed photograph of Kaiser Wilhelm II from the emperor's own hands.
 From the 15th to the 17th, he was at the Fokker factory in Schwerin; he was accompanied by his girlfriend Ilse.
 His leave authorization also cleared him for Düsseldorf and his hometown of Krefeld, but it is not known if he visited them.
 He returned to duty on 22 September 1917.